French Gigaword First Edition

 The two distinct international sources of French newswire in this edition, and the time spans of collection covered for each, are as follows:

 - Agence France-Presse (afp_fre) May 1994 - July 2006

 - Associated Press French Service (apw_fre) Nov 1994 - July 2006

 The seven-letter codes in parentheses include the three-character source name abbreviations and the three-character language code ("fre") separated by an underscore ("_") character.
 The three-letter language code conforms to LDC's new internal convention based on the ISO 639-3 standard.

 The overall totals for each source are summarized below.
-Note that the "Totl-MB" numbers show the amount of data you get when the files are uncompressed (i.e. approximately 15 gigabytes, total); the "Gzip-MB" column shows totals for compressed file sizes as stored on the DVD-ROM; the "K-wrds" numbers are simply the number of whitespace-separated tokens (of all types) after all SGML tags are eliminated.
+Note that the "Totl-MB" numbers show the amount of data you get when the files are uncompressed (i.e. approximately 15 gigabytes, total); the "Gzip-MB" column shows totals for compressed file sizes; the "K-wrds" numbers are simply the number of whitespace-separated tokens (of all types) after all SGML tags are eliminated.

 The following tables present "Text-MB", "K-wrds" and "#DOCS" broken down by source and DOC type; "Text-MB" represents the total number of characters (including whitespace) after SGML tags are eliminated.

 For an example of the data in this corpus, please view this image of the text of French Gigaword.